DanyaNizer/ProTour/wp-content/plugins/www-xml-sitemap-generator-org/readme.txt

 == Screenshots ==

-1. Global sitemap settings
+1. Global sitemap settings 1
-2. Post / page sitemap settings
+2. Global sitemap settings 2
-3. Category / tag settings
+3. Edit settings per category / tag
+4. Edit settings per post / page
+5. XML Sitemap index page
-4. XML Sitemap page
+6. XML Sitemap news page
+7. XML sitemap page with images
-5. Sitemap entries in Robots.txt
+8. Sitemap entries in Robots.txt

 == Changelog ==

+= 2.0.1 =
+Release Date: February 11th, 2021
+* Fix : Activation issue
+* Fix : Sitemap index "Invalid content" issue
+* Fix : Exclude setting not working.

+= 2.0.0 =
+Release Date: February 7th, 2021

+* New : Tested up to WordPress 5.6.1
+* New : Support for sitemap index files
+* New : Support for image sitemaps
+* New : Support for news sitemaps
+* New : Support for larger sitemaps
+* New : Rearchitected to improve maintainability and performance
+* Fix : Incorrect robots.txt entries
+* Fix : Category / Tag editing fields

+UPGRADE NOTE - After upgrading, some users are reporting issues with the XML sitemap index file giving a 404 error/ redirecting to the homepage.
+If you have this issue please deactivate then reactive the plugin.
+If you have any further issues please contact support.

 = 1.3.5 =
 Release Date: July 11th, 2020

-* New : Tested up to wordpress 5.4.
+* New : Tested up to WordPress 5.4.
 * New : Edit the sitemap filenames
 * New : Set sitemap values per author/user.
 * New : Include scheduled posts.